-The Edinburgh Cognitive and Behavioural ALS Screen (ECAS)120 and the ALS Cognitive Behavioural Screen (ALS-CBS)121 are the two most commonly used measures that are sensitive and specific to ALS impairments, have been validated and standardised and are recommended for use with plwMND.119,122,123 Common cognitive issues include deficits in verbal fluency, executive functions, social cognition (e.g., abnormal emotional processing, difficulty recognising facial expressions, emotional recognition, and understanding social situations), and language (e.g., word retrieval problems, spoken and pragmatic language) and there is large individual variation in memory problems.
-In terms of behaviour change, apathy is the most common form, while a loss of sympathy, disinhibition, egocentric behaviour, perseverative and stereotyped behaviours, hyperorality and an increase in eating have been noted.^{115,119,124}
+The Edinburgh Cognitive and Behavioural ALS Screen (ECAS)116 and the ALS Cognitive Behavioural Screen (ALS-CBS)117 are the two most commonly used measures that are sensitive and specific to ALS impairments, have been validated and standardised and are recommended for use with plwMND.115, 118, 119 Common cognitive issues include deficits in verbal fluency, executive functions, social cognition (e.g., abnormal emotional processing, difficulty recognising facial expressions, emotional recognition, and understanding social situations), and language (e.g., word retrieval problems, spoken and pragmatic language) and there is large individual variation in memory problems.
+In terms of behaviour change, apathy is the most common form, while a loss of sympathy, disinhibition, egocentric behaviour, perseverative and stereotyped behaviours, hyperorality and an increase in eating have been noted.112, 115, 120

 The cognitive performance of plwMND has been associated with higher levels of depression, with ECAS subtests evaluating social cognitive deficits and inhibitory control demonstrating a relationship.
-125,126 However, research regarding the relationship between anxiety and cognitive function has been inconsistent.
-127 The evidence is more consistent regarding an association between behavioural impairments and both depression and hopelessness, 128 although there is a clear overlap between depressive and behavioural symptoms, such as apathy.
-127,129
+121, 122 However, research regarding the relationship between anxiety and cognitive function has been inconsistent.
+123 The evidence is more consistent regarding an association between behavioural impairments and both depression and hopelessness, 124 although there is a clear overlap between depressive and behavioural symptoms, such as apathy.
+123, 125

 Cognitive and behavioural changes may be evident in communication difficulty, passivity, trouble with decision-making, and impaired social interactions.
 Apart from the negative psychological impacts on the plwMND, these changes are also associated with disease progression, treatment adherence, survival and caregiver psychological wellbeing.
 The presence of behaviour changes in the plwMND is predictive of lower quality of life, and higher levels of burden and depression in MND carers.
-119,131-133
+115, 127-129

-Behaviour changes also become challenges for carers and HCPs, including physiotherapists, as they have been associated with treatment non-adherence in plwMND manifesting symptoms of FTD.130
+Behaviour changes also become challenges for carers and HCPs, such as psychologists, as they have been associated with treatment non-adherence in plwMND manifesting symptoms of FTD.126

-Treatment adherence is significant as it may extend survival (e.g., non-invasive ventilation), increase quality of life and reduce caregiver burden.
-Extremely low compliance rates with recommendations for mental health needs have been noted among plwMND with only mild cognitive and behaviour change symptoms.
-134
+Treatment adherence is significant as it may extend survival (e.g., non-invasive ventilation), increase quality of life and reduce caregiver burden.123 Extremely low compliance rates with recommendations for mental health needs have been noted among plwMND with only mild cognitive and behaviour change symptoms.131

-The consequences of cognitive and behavioural changes further emphasise the importance of physiotherapists being alert to these changes and promptly referring them for assessment.
-Due to the prognostic and therapeutic consequences, early detection, and cognitive assessment to assist in the timely management of symptoms is considered a critical aspect of MND care.
-118,122,127,135 Cognitive assessments have benefits for plwMND, carers and treating HCPs, including physiotherapists, as they lead to improvements in clinical care.
-These may be manifested in the identification and validation of cognitive and behaviour changes, better comprehension of disease impact and progression, informing and directing care (e.g., referrals to specialist services, adapting care plans), and providing a guide to the plwMND's ability to make decisions.122
+The consequences of cognitive and behaviour changes further emphasise the importance of psychologists being alert to these changes.
+Due to the prognostic and therapeutic consequences, early detection and cognitive assessment to assist in the timely management of symptoms is considered a critical aspect of MND care.
+114, 118, 123, 130 Cognitive assessments have benefits for plwMND, carers and treating HCPs, as they lead to improvements in clinical care.
+These may be manifested in the identification and validation of cognitive and behaviour changes, better comprehension of disease impact and progression, informing and directing care (e.g., referrals to specialist services, adapting care plans), and providing a guide to the plwMND's ability to make decisions.118

-Further information to assist HCPs to link plwMND and their carers to services and support (including the National Insurance Disability Scheme and My Aged Care) is available at the MND Connect website.56
+Further information to assist psychologists to link plwMND and their carers to services and support (including the National Insurance Disability Scheme and My Aged Care) is available at the MND Connect54 website.